Section 54F of Income Tax Act – Understanding Capital Gains Exemption

 • Available to NRIs: Non-Resident Indians (NRIs) can also claim the benefit under Section 54F, provided the reinvestment is made in a residential property located in India.

-• Supports Long-term Financial Planning: This section encourages taxpayers to channel their capital gains into stable, long-term investments like real estate, which can also serve as a future asset or residence.
+• Supports Long-term Financial Planning: This section encourages taxpayers to channel their capital gains into stable, long-term investment plans like real estate, which can also serve as a future asset or residence.

 Final Thoughts